rapidsai/ucx-py/docs/source/ucx-debug.rst

                 10     0.000  9104.800  9104.800   10474.41   10474.41         110         110

-``-c`` option is NUMA dependent and sets the CPU Affinity of process for a partiular GPU.
+``-c`` option is NUMA dependent and sets the CPU Affinity of process for a particular GPU.
 CPU Affinity information can be found in ``nvidia-smi topo -m``
 ::

     user@mlnx:~$  nvidia-smi topo -m